 – 1 1/2 hours for wedding party.
 This is heavily affected by how big your wedding party is.
 Obviously, the more people you have, the more time you will need.
 A good ballpark amount for most group is 30 minutes each for guys only and girls only and then 20-30 minutes for the whole wedding party together.
 This amount of time will allow you to relax and have fun together.

 Although hotels are practical and that is often logistically the best option for getting ready, not every hotel room is created equally.
-If you are after that super sun drenched bright getting ready feel, make sure to reserve a suite or chose a venue that has an included bridal suite that fits your style.
+If you are after that super sun-drenched bright getting ready feel, make sure to reserve a suite or choose a venue that has an included bridal suite that fits your style.
 Wherever you choose, make sure there is enough space for everyone that you want in the room.
 If you have 5 bridesmaids, just remember that adding a few hair and make-up ladies, a couple moms, the flower girls, and your photography team will quickly fill up a room!
-Also be aware of the personal items in the space.
+Also, be aware of the personal items in the space.
 It is hard to get a clean image when there are bras, shoe boxes, soda cans everywhere.

 Getting Ready – Advice for Mom

 Tell everyone who is important to be prepared for photos starting with getting ready.
-Moms usually want to be part of all the action of getting the dress on and all of those special moments between the two of you, but so often she didn’t think about getting her hair and make up done before this happens.
-Talk to your mom, and if she will be uncomfortable being in the more candid, casual photos pre-make-up, warn her about when pictures start!
+Moms usually want to be part of all the action of getting the dress on and all of those special moments between the two of you, but so often she didn’t think about getting her hair and make-up done before this happens.
+Talk to your mom, and if she will be uncomfortable being in the more candid, casual photos pre-makeup, warn her about when pictures start!
 She’ll be so happy you did, and you’ll end up with more images of the special moments between you two.
 This obviously applies to grandmas, aunts, and any non-wedding party friends who might be in the room.